This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Take your puppy outside to potty as soon as you take him out of the crate.

-Puppy In Training TVEpisode 2 reviewed several puppy training basics including a short clip on taking your puppy to his potty spot (approximate 2:15 in the clip below).
+Puppy In Training TV Episode 2 reviewed several puppy training basics including a short clip on taking your puppy to his potty spot (approximately 2:15 in the clip below).

 Puppy Clean Up